title: “Fasting for Muscle Gain: The Science-Backed Guide”

 Biomarkers to Track

-I regularly monitor several key markers to ensure my fasting protocols are supporting, not hindering, muscle growth:
+I regularly monitor several key markers to ensure my fasting protocols are supporting, not hindering, muscle growth.
+This is non-negotiable.
+You must track to hack.
+Learn the process in DIY Blood Testing: Monitor Your Hormones Like a Pro.

 - IGF-1 levels